Oskaras-coder/CCT-acadamy-internship/3_python/2_statements/README.md

 # 3. Task: data structure in a dictionary
-Implement a function `find_words_with_repeated_letters(input_filename: str) -> list`, which returns a list of words, which have repeated letters.
+Implement a function `find_words_with_repeated_letters(input_filename: str) -> list`, which returns a list of words, which have repeated more than once in the text and have duplicate letters (e.g. word "letters" have duplicate "e" and "t").

 Bonus points for providing:
 - the frequency of those words by implementing: